 Usually, the Labor Lounge is only occupied by one patient.
 If there is more than one mom who needs the space, a privacy screen available.

-South Shore Hospital is proud to offer this space to ease the discomfort of early labor.
+South Shore Health is proud to offer this space to ease the discomfort of early labor.